davidmfinol/davidmfinol.github.io/gameci-6_windows.md

 Most of this job should be self-explanatory after reading [the GameCI Builder docs](https://game.ci/docs/github/builder), but here are some additional details:

 Instead of using a Linux runner, we need a Windows runner because Windows builds require Windows as a runner if using [IL2CPP as the scripting backend](https://docs.unity3d.com/Manual/IL2CPP.html).
-I recommend using IL2CPP, as it is significantly more performant than Mono.
+I recommend using IL2CPP, for better performance than Mono.

 The Windows executables can be deployed via Steam (see [GameCI 7: Conclusion](gameci-7_conclusion.html), but the `Zip Build` and `Upload Zip to GitHub Release` steps also enable players to get the builds from the GitHub Releases page.
 Note that the `Upload Zip to GitHub Release` step requires a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).